cgfulton/how-to/openshift/4.6/compliance-operator.md

 oc new-project fisma-moderate
 ```

-#### View `CatalogeSource`
+#### Cataloge Source
 A catalog source, defined by a [CatalogSource](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/catalogsource-operators-coreos-com-v1alpha1.html) object is a repository of CSVs, CRDs, and operator packages.
 For this how-to we will be using the supported "4.6" version of the operator.

-View the available [CatalogSource](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/catalogsource-operators-coreos-com-v1alpha1.html) objects in the `openshift-marketplace` namespace:
+**View** the available [CatalogSource](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/catalogsource-operators-coreos-com-v1alpha1.html) objects in the `openshift-marketplace` namespace:

 ```bash
 oc get catalogsource redhat-marketplace -n openshift-marketplace
 ```

-#### Create `OperatorGroup`
+#### Operator Group
 An Operator group, defined by an [OperatorGroup](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/operatorgroup-operators-coreos-com-v1.html)  object, selects target namespaces in which to generate required RBAC access for all Operators in the same namespace as the Operator group.

 The namespace to which you subscribe the Operator must have an [OperatorGroup](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/operatorgroup-operators-coreos-com-v1.html) that matches the install mode of the Operator.
 For our exercise we will be installing the [compliance-operator](https://github.com/openshift/compliance-operator) in the `fisma-moderate` namespace.